juristr/juristr.github.com/_posts/2016-06-30-rxjs-1st-steps-subject.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/juristr">@juristr</a> 5 is a total rewrite with a focus on compatibility with the ECMAScript proposal, as well as performance improvements</p>&mdash; Ben Lesh (@BenLesh) <a href="https://twitter.com/BenLesh/status/744137153743990784">June 18, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-With Angular 2, also Google jumped onto reactive extensions.
-Angular 2 makes heavy use of RxJS 5, for instance the provided **http library returns Rx Observables by default**, rather than Promises as you might expect.
+With Angular, also Google jumped onto reactive extensions.
+Angular makes heavy use of RxJS 5, for instance the provided **http library returns Rx Observables by default**, rather than Promises as you might expect.

 Also, **Twitter is an awesome source of information** (at least for me).
 So if you want to get more on Reactive programming I recommend you to go and follow these guys:

 - **[Ben Lesh](https://twitter.com/BenLesh) -** Software Engineer at Netflix in charge of [RxJS 5](https://github.com/ReactiveX/rxjs)
 - **[Andre Staltz](https://twitter.com/andrestaltz) -** A reactive programming and functional programming expert which has written THE introduction to reactive programming (see link at end of this article)
 - **[Michel Weststrate](https://twitter.com/mweststrate) -** Creator of MobX, a state management library that embraces reactive programming like no other lib
 - **[Rob Wormald](https://twitter.com/robwormald) -** Developer advocate at Google on the Angular team and big proponent of reactive programming.
-He also created [ngrx](https://github.com/ngrx), a project that started as [a Redux inspired library built with RxJS](https://github.com/ngrx/store) and evolved to a collection of reactive extensions for Angular 2.
+He also created [ngrx](https://github.com/ngrx), a project that started as [a Redux inspired library built with RxJS](https://github.com/ngrx/store) and evolved to a collection of reactive extensions for Angular.
 - **[Victor Savkin](https://twitter.com/victorsavkin) -** Developer advocate at Google on the Angular team.
 On his blog he writes interesting articles, also on reactive programming, in particular [this one](http://victorsavkin.com/post/146359880996/the-taxonomy-of-reactive-programming).
 - _and probably many others.
 Let me know and I'll list them here :smiley:_